HL7/davinci-ecdx/input/pagecontent/index.md

 1. **Triaged**: clarify when attribution is not present or non-repudiable (FHIR-30870) [See Change Here](http://build.fhir.org/ig/HL7/davinci-ecdx/)
 1. **Triaged**: correct last example bullet (FHIR-31050) [See Change Here](http://build.fhir.org/ig/HL7/davinci-ecdx/)

 </div>

-{% endraw %} -->

-Based on balloter feedback, this IG has been completely re-written.
-The refactoring has been sufficiently large that it is not practical/useful to enumerate a list of changes.
-{:.note-to-balloters}

 {{ site.data.ig.description }}